100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Bloody Sunday

-Michael Collins, a driving force behind the War and the IRA’s Director of Intelligence, masterminds the assassination of 13 British intelligence officers and two civilians living in Dublin.
-In retaliation, later that day British Auxiliary forces attack a football crowd at Croke Park killing 14, including one of the players, Michael Hogan, and wounding 65.
+Michael Collins masterminds the assassination of 13 British intelligence officers and two civilians living in Dublin.
+In retaliation, later that day British Auxiliary forces attack a football crowd at Croke Park, killing 14 and wounding 65.
 A total of 41 people are killed across Ireland on this day.
 ‘Bloody Sunday’ is one of the most brutal days in the War of Independence.

 1920